MacabanteJ/macabantej.github.io/essays/the-price-framers-face.md

 ---
 layout: essay
 type: essay
-title: Refactoring and Resilience: Navigating the Challenges of Modernizing HACC Hui in ICS414
+title: Navigating the Challenges of Modernizing HACC Hui in ICS414
 # All dates must be YYYY-MM-DD format!
 date: 2023-12-11
 labels: